manish-garodia/manish-garodia/common/mg-library/procedures/fun-with-git-bits/fun-with-git-bits.md

 	----
 	## **Fetch** vs **Pull**

+	The `fetch` command and the `pull` command looks similar but they perform different functions and serve different purposes.

 	| git fetch | git pull |
 	|-----------|----------|
 	| Tells your clone to get the meta-data information from OLL master.
 It checks if any updates are available but does not do any file transfer. |  Not only does a check for updates but also brings down all changes from OLL master to the clone. |